Your Feedback

 Which guitar should you start learning on?

 Unfortunately, there is no clear answer to this question.
-The fingerboard width of an electric guitar is slightly narrower compared to an acoustic guitar, and the strings are closer to the frets.
-This means you need less strength to press down and the electric guitar is easier to play compared to an acoustic guitar.
-So the answer is:
+The neck width of an electric guitar is slightly narrower compared to an acoustic guitar, and the strings are closer to the frets.
+This means you need less finger strength and the electric guitar is easier to play compared to an acoustic one.
+Therefore, the answer is:

-Yes, you can absolutely start with an electric guitar
+Yes, you can basically start with an electric guitar

-Of course, with an electric guitar you first need an amplifier and a cable to make the guitar audible at all.
-You’ll also need a strap if you want to play standing up.
+Of course, with an electric guitar, you’ll first need an amplifier and a cable to make it audible at all.
+You’ll also need a strap to be able to hang it around your neck.

-Our top picks for electric guitars for beginners
+Our top electric guitars for beginners up to 260 GBP

 Yamaha